spatie/laravel-activitylog/README.md

 return [

     /**
-     * When set to false, no activities will be saved to database.
+     * When set to false, activitylog will not
+     * save any activities to the database.
      */
     'enabled' => env('ACTIVITY_LOGGER_ENABLED', true),

     /**
-     * When running the clean-command all recording activites older than
+     * Running the clean-command will delete all activities
-     * the number of days specified here will be deleted.
+     * older than the number of days specified here.
      */
     'delete_records_older_than_days' => 365,